pmahnke/mahnke-cocktails/recipe/na_old_fashioned.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
-- Glassware: Tea Cup
+- Glassware: Low ball and large ice cube
-- Garnish: Cocktail cherry and orange swath
+- Garnish: Cocktail cherry and orange twist
 - Special Prep: Expressed orange oil

 </div>